Upstatement/stream-manager/functional_spec.md

 ### 4.4 High-level Feed Actions

+These will all use WordPress' existing post management actions.

 #### 4.4.1 Publish Changes

 #### 4.4.2 Discard Changes

-When the user leaves the page without publishing changes, confirm and then discard the changes.

 #### 4.4.3 Revert to Older Configuration

-Uses WordPress' existing post revision system.

-#### 4.4.4 Theme Integration Helper
+#### 4.5 Theme Integration Helper

 Provides code snippets for easily integrating the feed into a theme.

-### Todo:

-- Add stickied post from post edit page
-- Hide a post from a feed altogether
-- Save draft of feed?
-- Preview feed?